 To form a corporation in Florida, you need to take the steps set forth below.
-To find out what’s required to form a corporation in any other state, see Nolo’s 50-State Guide to Forming a Corporation.
+You can also use Nolo's Online Corporation service, which will form a corporation for you with everything you need.

 Your corporation's name must include the words "Corporation," "Incorporated," or "Company," or the applicable abbreviation "Corp.," "Inc.," or "Co."

 Your corporation's name must be recognizably different from the names of other business entities already on file with the Florida Department of State.
 Names may be checked for availability by searching the Division of Corporations business name database.
 Names may not be reserved ahead of time.

 Your corporation is legally created by filing Profit Articles of Incorporation with the Florida Department of State Division of Corporations.
 The articles must include the corporation's name and principal office street address; its purpose; the number of shares the corporation is authorized to issue; the names and addresses of initial officers and/or directors (optional); the name, signature, and Florida street address of an agent for service of process; and the name and address of incorporator.
 You can file articles online or by postal mail.
 Check the Florida Department of State Division of Corporation website for instructions for filing online or by mail.